wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 There is nothing new under the sun and [@mikeash](https://twitter.com/mikeash) has already discussed this topic in his [Friday Q&A](https://mikeash.com/pyblog/friday-qa-2010-03-12-subclassing-class-clusters.html), but I still thought I'd reiterate it once more at least for the reason of providing another example of the technique.

-To have a semi-realistic sample to work with, let's build a lazy-mapped array and integrate it into `NSArray` cluster.
+To have a semi-realistic sample to work with, let's build a dynamically mapped array and integrate it into `NSArray` cluster.

-Define 'Lazy'
+Define 'Dynamically mapped'
 -------------
 So suppose we want to perform a certain transform or mapping to the elements of a given `NSArray`.
 The mapping itself will be represented as a mapper block: